 Many bladder issues are purely inflammation … and there’s no bacteria associated with them at all.

-This is important in how we might treat bladder issues, but first, let’s talk about the signs of bladder woes.
+This is important in knowing how to treat bladder issues.
+But first, let’s talk about the signs of bladder woes.

 The typical symptoms of bladder infection or inflammation include: